UZH /Geography / GIVA /Arzu Coltekin (Çöltekin)

 Hello | Grüezi | Guten Tag | Terve | Merhaba

 .
-I am looking for a PhD student who is interested in 3D Geovis (city models, virtual reality), user experience studies and human computer interaction (specifically with geographic data).
+This position is filled!
+Thank you for your interest! -- I am looking for a PhD student who is interested in 3D Geovis (city models, virtual reality), user experience studies and human computer interaction (specifically with geographic data).
 More details here: http://www.geo.uzh.ch/~arzu/geovis-phd-search-uni-zurich.pdf .
 Looking forward to your contact!

 .
 Lots happened in between which I should've announced, but right now, we have a very cool workshop going: dealing with 'uncertainty' in a context of climate change and decision making, cool bunch of speakers including Alan MacEachren and Pete Fisher!

 .
 Our ISPRS Geovisual Analytics workshop is on AUG 24th 2012!
 If you are in Melbourne next week, come join us.

 .
 I am currently (July 2012) visiting Harvard University for an interdisciplinary exploration, giving talks to unusual audiences and hanging out with wonderful Michelle Borkin , Alyssa Goodman , Hanspeter Pfister and Kirk Goldsberry.

 .
 With couple of colleagues, we are running an event series called FiFFTh (Friday's Food for Thought).
 If you are around on any of these dates, do drop by - we watch prominent speakers on video (so far all TED talks, but not exclusively) and discuss afterwards.
 The format is unusual in the way that we discuss at the ideas level.
 The sessions are open to some speculation and seem/sound like "brain storm".

 .
 I recently gave a talk in TEDxZurich, honored to be among many distinguished speakers.
 Talk was recorded in Swiss television studios, and can be seen here.